- About Us

 This new paper includes a comprehensive collection of recent scientific data.
 It explains the different life expectancies of dogs related to their size, and defines when “old age” sets in.
 “Age-related changes in cognitive functions, behaviour, skin, digestive tract, cardiovascular system, respiratory tract, degenerative joint and skeletal function, as well as urinary disorders are the most common issues concerning older dogs”, explains Dr Brenten.
 “Many of these can be addressed via nutrition.”
 For example, degenerative joint problems may reduce the physical activity of the dog resulting in reduced energy requirements.

 The paper gives practical guidance to pet owners for feeding an older dog.
 It explains how changes in the digestive tract can affect food intake, or how food texture may become a crucial factor.
-Furthermore, aging can lead to changes in energy metabolism and alter the nutrient requirements of senior dogs – e.g. ensuring they receive an adequate supply of proteins, fibre, minerals, fat, energy, trace elements and vitamins.
+Furthermore, ageing can lead to changes in energy metabolism and alter the nutrient requirements of senior dogs – e.g. ensuring they receive an adequate supply of proteins, fibre, minerals, fat, energy, trace elements and vitamins.

 Recommendations supported by leading veterinary experts